bobarna/gesture-detection/docs/index.md

 [5] C. Lugaresi et al., "Mediapipe: A framework for building perception pipelines", Google Research, 2019.
 - [Mediapipe: A framework for building perception pipelines](https://arxiv.org/pdf/1906.08172.pdf){:target="_blank"}
-- This article summarizes the contributions of MediaPipe, a Python tool which employs a deep neural network-based model trained on a large dataset of hand images to detect and localize landmarks on one's hand, in a high-level way.
-MediaPipe incorporates additional processing steps and inference models to improve perception technology.
-This task can be difficult because of excessive coupling between steps - however, MediaPipe these challenges by abstracting and connecting individual perception models into maintainable pipelines.
-This work relates to our project by providing us the framework to build upon for the additional features of our project, including our own gesture recognition and user interaction components.
-The landmarking provided by MediaPipe became an essential part of our system.
+- MediaPipe is an on-device Machine Learning solution from Google.
+For gesture detection, it employs a deep neural network-based model to detect and localize landmarks on one's hand.
+MediaPipe incorporates additional processing steps in the background to deliver state-of-the-art results.
+MediaPipe contributes to the field by providing an extendable and maintainable pipeline for developers to build on.
+We incorporate MediaPipe into our gesture recognition pipeline for detecting hand landmarks in image space, making it an essential part of our system.

-# Our Project in Context
+## Our Project in Context
 To our knowledge, our system is the first program designed specifically to allow a user to run real-time gesture detection informed by both a deep neural network for hand-based landmarking and a convolutional neural network for gesture detection on their personal device with an attached simulation element influenced by the gesture detected.
 Though this problem is specific, this application of gesture recognition was absent in prior literature, and our approach resultantly fills that hole.
 Our work also places an emphasis on speed of inference over other factors, such as number of recognized gestures, an approach starkly different from other gesture recognition approaches.
 Thirdly, we emphasized usability and interaction by the user.
 Though gesture recognition is an important component of our system, we aimed to also visualize an application of these techniques to anyone interacting with the program through the implementation of a fluid simulator.
 Given that prior literature was largely focused on covering hand gesture approaches at a high level, we assert that this is another open niche which our project fills.

 ## Our Method